The Girl Who Forgot

-The Girl Who Forgot is a 1940 British comedy film directed by Adrian Brunel and starring Elizabeth Allan, Ralph Michael and Enid Stamp-Taylor.
+The Girl Who Forgot (also known as The Young Person in Pink) is a 1940 British comedy film directed by Adrian Brunel and starring Elizabeth Allan, Ralph Michael and Enid Stamp-Taylor.
+It was written by Louise Birt based on the 1921 play The Young Lady in Pink by Gertrude E. Jennings.

-It was made at the Nettlefold Studios in Walton-on-Thames, based on a play The Young Lady in Pink by Gertrude E. Jennings.
-The film's sets were designed by the art director Holmes Paul.
 It was the final film of Brunel, who had been a leading director during the silent era.

-Synopsis
+Plot

 On the train back from her school to Paddington, an eighteen-year-old girl named Leonora loses her memory.
-This coincides with her father's decision, having just got his pilot's license to take her mother on a flight to Baghdad.
+This coincides with her father's decision, having just got his pilot's license, to take her mother on a flight to Baghdad.
 Lost in a hotel in London, she is rescued by a young man who wants to help her.
 However his fiancée is extremely jealous, and arranges for a poor confidence trickster to pretend to be her mother in exchange for cash.